-- 2.1.1 On track emergency vehicles dispatching methods shall be agreed upon prior to Competition. - 2.1.2 The Chief Medical Officer shall be familiar with regulations, as dictated by the Provincial Coroner or Medical Examiner, pertaining to deaths which may occur during Competition. - 2.1.3 Medical/ Rescue personnel should be identifiable by some means other than the usual passes to permit them to be clearly recognized. - 2.1.4 All emergency equipment shall be readied and all on track emergency vehicles' engines shall be running for the first lap of all Competition.
+- 2.1.1 On track emergency vehicles dispatching methods shall be agreed upon prior to Competition. - 2.1.2 The Chief Medical Officer shall be familiar with regulations, as dictated by the Provincial Coroner or Medical Examiner, pertaining to deaths which may occur during Competition.
+The Chief Medical Officer shall be familiar with the CASC-OR Concussion Protocols. - 2.1.3 Medical / Rescue personnel should be identifiable by some means other than the usual passes to permit them to be clearly recognized. - 2.1.4 All emergency equipment shall be readied and all on track emergency vehicles' engines shall be running for the first lap of all Competition.
 The crew shall be fully suited and within arms' reach of the vehicle while cars are on the track.